-- Investments in listed securities are held by The Bank of New York Mellon, which serves as the custodian. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.
+- For the counterparty risk related to investments in GSAM funds, we refer to the annual report of Goldman Sachs Global High Yield (Former NN). - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.

-3.5.4.6 Investment by valuation method
+3.5.2.6 Investment by valuation method